MichelfrancisBustillos/katoteros.github.io/_posts/2025-02-26-ResizingVMStorage.md

 ---
 title: Expanding VM Storage
 categories: [Guides]
-tags: [proxmox, VM, storage]
+tags: [Proxmox, VM, storage]
 description: This guide explains how to resize VM storage efficiently and effectively.
 ---

 ## Expanding VM Storage

-1. From within ProxMox:
+1. From within Proxmox:
    1. **Shut down the VM**.
    2. **Resize the disk** in the VM settings.
    3. **Boot the VM**.